Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-python3.md

 `python-modernize` is a utility that automatically prepares Python 2 code for porting to Python 3.
 After running `python-modernize`, there is manual work ahead.
-There are some problems that `python-modernize` cannot fix on its own.
+There are some problems that `python-modernize` can't fix on its own.
 It also can make changes that aren't really needed.
 You need to closely review all changes after you run this tool.